Bouquet algebra of toric ideals: Abstract

 \section{Abstract}

 To any toric ideal $I_A$, encoded by an integer matrix $A$, we associate a matroid structure called {\em the bouquet graph} of $A$ and introduce another toric ideal called {\em the bouquet ideal} of $A$.
 We show how these objects capture the essential combinatorial and algebraic information about $I_A$.
 Passing from the toric ideal to its bouquet ideal reveals a structure that allows us to classify several cases.
 For example, on the one end of the spectrum, there are ideals that we call {\em stable}, for which bouquets capture the complexity of various generating sets as well as the minimal free resolution.
-On the other end of the spectrum lie toric ideals whose various bases (e.g. minimal Markov, Gr\"obner, Graver bases) coincide.

-Apart from allowing for classification-type results, bouquets provide a new way to construct families of examples of toric ideals with various interesting properties, e.g., robust, generic, unimodular.
+On the other end of the spectrum lie toric ideals whose various bases (e.g., minimal generating sets, Gr\"obner, Graver bases) coincide.
+Apart from allowing for classification-type results, bouquets provide a new way to construct families of examples of toric ideals with various interesting properties, such as robustness, genericity, and unimodularity.
 The new bouquet framework can be used to provide a characterization of toric ideals whose Graver basis, the universal Gr\"obner basis, any reduced Gr\"obner basis and any minimal generating set coincide.
-We also show that the toric ideal of a general matrix $A$ can be encoded by that of a $0/1$ matrix while preserving complexity of its bases.
-Along the way, we answer two open problems for toric ideals of hypergraphs.